 Entry & Exit Requirements

 Please be aware that the online system will ask you to input your requested duration of stay.
-Be aware the count begins not from your date of entry, but from the date of visa approval.
+The count begins not from your date of entry, but from the date of visa approval.
 For this reason, we recommend applying for a 3-month visa, the maximum allowed, as this gives you 90 days from the date of visa approval to enter the country.
 (Please verify that this timeframe corresponds with your travel plans.
 If you do not enter the country within the specified number of days, you will forfeit your visa and any fees paid and must apply again.)

 If you are not traveling with a U.S. passport, please check with the Ugandan Embassy for the requirements based on your nationality.